 Welcome all those who opted to receive Artrockstore’s newsletter.
 We put the needle in the groove back in December 2016 and this is our first Newsletter 10 months later, hope you enjoy it.

-Here at Artrockstore Central in Coledale we’ve been busy researching and cataloguing thousands of great albums (old and new) to create what we hope will become the world’s largest curated collection of rock music album covers, complete with links to artist websites & merchandise stores and iTunes links.
+Here at Artrockstore Central in Coledale we’ve been busy researching and cataloguing thousands of great albums (old and new) to create what we hope will become the world’s largest curated collection of rock music albums complete with links to artist websites & merchandise stores and iTunes links.
 It’s a labour of love to research through fifty years of rock history and select the “best” most iconic works of that period, as well as keeping up with great new releases coming out every month.

 Let’s define what I mean by the “best” albums, which is what makes the difference between simply a list of one guy’s favorite albums, versus a list of albums that has universal appeal based on broad popularity and expert critique.
 In deciding what albums to choose, Artrockstore uses the following sources to make the call: